-To identify food deserts, researchers look at how far the people in a neighborhood live from a supermarket or grocery store, the income of the families living in the area, as well as other resources like access to transportation.
+To identify food deserts, researchers look at how far the people in a neighborhood live from a supermarket or grocery store.
+They also consider the income of the families living in the area, as well as other resources like access to transportation.

-The U.S. Department of Agriculture stopped using the term “food desert” in 2013, and instead now looks at census tracts that are both low-income and have low supermarket access.
-Census tracts are measured for both a concentration of “low-income” families and their distance from food stores.
-The food stores included are supermarkets, supercenters and large grocery stores, while smaller grocery stores, dollar stores, drugstores, military commissaries and warehouse club stores like Costco and Sam’s Club are excluded.
-Also not counted in the USDA criteria are farmers’ markets, food banks or pantries, and community gardens.
+The U.S. Department of Agriculture stopped using the term “food desert” in 2013.
+Instead, it now looks at census tracts that are both low-income and have low supermarket access.
+Researchers measure census tracts for both a concentration of “low-income” families and their distance from food stores.
+The food stores included are supermarkets, supercenters and large grocery stores.
+On the other hand, smaller grocery stores, dollar stores, drugstores, military commissaries and warehouse club stores are excluded.
+The USDA’s criteria does not account for farmers’ markets, food banks or community gardens.

 Why Do Food Deserts Exist?

 In the U.S., food deserts are a result of efforts to segregate U.S. cities into predominantly Black and predominantly white neighborhoods through federal urban planning and housing policies.
 However, there are many different causes of food deserts, summarized below.

 In addition to the challenge of living far from a food store, families in so-called food deserts are also less likely to have reliable transportation.